 Raise your hand if you make a list of New Year’s resolutions to accomplish every year.
 (Go, you!)

-Now raise your hand if you accomplished all (or any) of the resolutions on those lists.
+Now raise your hand if you accomplished all (or any) of the resolutions on that list.
 (Hello?
 Anyone?)

 But before you throw in the towel and settle into the La-Z-Boy, try this simple tactic: Make small changes.